Joseph Buquet

 In the 1962 Herbert Lom movie by Hammer Film Productions an unnamed stagehand is found hanged.
 He is obviously supposed to be Joseph Buquet.

 In the 1989 Robert Englund movie by Metro-Goldwyn-Mayer, Joseph Buquet blames the Phantom for a falling sandbag that was actually his own fault.
 This angers the Phantom, causing him to kill Buquet.

 In Andrew Lloyd Webber's 1986 stage version, Buquet describes the Phantom's appearance to the ballet chorus and demonstrates the way to counter his "magical lasso" (the Punjab lasso, the Phantom's weapon for strangling victims).
 Cautioned by Madame Giry against speaking out, he is later found strangled and hanging from the stage rafters during a performance, throwing the audience into chaos.
-The 2004 film shows that he drinks from a green glass bottle.
+In the 2004 film, his role is the same, but additional details imply that the Phantom's rage towards Buquet might be due to the resemblance Buquet bears to a childhood abuser from the circus who would beat Erik and show off his deformity, claiming him to be the "Devil's Child".
+In this version Buquet is also a drunk, and is shown a few times before his death drinking from a green bottle.

 In Nicholas Meyer's 1993 novel The Canary Trainer, Erik kills him as punishment for Buquet declaring his love to Christine Daaé.
 Irene Adler, currently performing Carmen at the Palais Garnier, hires Sherlock Holmes to investigate his death, beginning the series of events that pits Holmes against Erik.